-Land Use / Development Patterns

-The plan should: Page Reference ☑ Include the size of the center and describe whether the center boundary changed as part of the planning process.
+Land Use / Development Patterns Page Reference The plan should: Include the size of the center and describe whether the center boundary changed as part of the planning process.
 The plan should fully encompass the designated regional center and demonstrate defined boundaries and shape for the center, including consistency with size requirements for regional centers.
 Urban Growth Centers should be between 200-640 acres in size.
-Metro Growth Centers should be between 320-640 acres in size (may be larger if served by an internal, high-capacity transit system).
-Describe and map the mix, distribution, and location of existing and future land uses (such as residential, commercial, civic, public, etc.).
-Include the existing activity unit density of the center.
+Metro Growth Centers should be between 320-640 acres in size (may be larger if served by an internal, high-capacity transit system). ✓ Describe and map the mix, distribution, and location of existing and future land uses (such as residential, commercial, civic, public, etc.).
+Include the existing activity unit2 density of the center.
 Urban Growth Centers should have a minimum existing density of 18 activity units per acre.
 Metro Growth Centers should have a minimum existing density of 30 activity units per acre.
 Recognize the role of the center in achieving the adopted VISION 2050 goal of attracting 65% of regional population growth and 75% of employment growth to centers and high-capacity transit station areas.
-The plan should include policies and identify programs that: Page/Policy Reference Establish residential and employment growth targets that accommodate a significant share of the jurisdiction's growth, in support of VISION 2050 and the Regional Growth Strategy.
+Page/Policy Reference The plan should include policies and identify programs that: Establish residential and employment growth targets that accommodate a significant share of the jurisdiction's growth, in support of VISION 2050 and the Regional Growth Strategy.
 Residential densities and building intensities should have capacity to accommodate higher levels of growth.
-Urban Growth Centers should plan for densities of at least 45 activity units per acre.
-Metro Growth Centers should plan for densities per acre.
-Please complete Table 1 below. 🗹 Encourage a mix of complementary uses, with a goal for a minimum mix of at least 15% planned residential and employment activity in the center.
+3 Urban Growth for densities of at least 85 activity units per acre.
+Please complete Table 1 below.